serxipc/vefa-srest/SREST.md

 Represents the "outbox" resource, which allows clients to POST outboundMesssageMetaData messages destined for a recipient in the
 ```
-@GET  /outbox                               APPLICATION_XML         Retrieves the queued messages in the outbox
+GET  /outbox                               APPLICATION_XML         Retrieves the queued messages in the outbox
-@GET  /outbox /{message_no}/                APPLICATION_XML         Retreives the message header for the supplied message number.
+GET  /outbox /{message_no}/                APPLICATION_XML         Retreives the message header for the supplied message number.
-@GET  /outbox /{message_no}/xml-document    APPLICATION_XML         Retrieves the PEPPOL XML Document in XML format, without the header stuff
+GET  /outbox /{message_no}/xml-document    APPLICATION_XML         Retrieves the PEPPOL XML Document in XML format, without the header stuff
-@POST /outbox                               APPLICATION_XML         Sends a new message to specified receiver
+POST /outbox                               APPLICATION_XML         Sends a new message to specified receiver
       MULTIPART_FORM_DATA
 ```